ghostrider-05/patreon-api.ts/docs/guide/configuration.md

 # Configuration

-This page will cover some general topics for configuring this library, see the [features overview](./features/) for how to configure the clients and methods.
+This page will cover some general topics for configuring this library, see the [features overview](./features/) for how to use the clients and methods.

 ## Module augmentation